Turmeric for arthritis and joints

 As a supplement

 The best way to consume turmeric is to take it as a supplement in capsule form.
-Supplements such as Nu U Turmeric Curcumin are usually prepared so that they contain high levels of curcumin.
-Certain supplements – including Nu U Organic Turmeric & Black Pepper – also contain black pepper, which is thought to help the body absorb more curcumin.
+Supplements such as Nutri Within turmeric capsules are usually prepared so that they contain high levels of curcumin.
+Certain supplements – including Nutri Within turmeric & black pepper – also contain black pepper, which is thought to help the body absorb more curcumin.

 Other treatments for arthritis